 Evernote Encryption, as the name implies, will help you keep notes encrypted.
 However, it only encrypts the actual content; that is, the metadata and title won’t be secured.

 Wireshark is traditionally a packet sniffer used by white hat and black hat hackers alike.
 It can record and see every bit and packet flowing across a network interface and help identify malicious traffic.
 Be warned, however, that it’s not really aimed at novices.

 As the name implies, this tool is only available on Windows.
 It will help clean up bad or unwanted processes that slow down your computer and it will even delete traces of your activity and usage habits.

 This handy little tool is operating system independent and it will help comb through your web browser to look for vulnerabilities.
 It tests to see how well your browser can block targeted online advertising and tracking (as well as other types of exploits) and then plugs up any holes it finds.

-This isn?t a tool so much as it is a website.
-By visiting the website, you?ll be able to see how well your browser can withstand tracking activities.
-If the website finds that your browser isn?t resistant to tracking, then it will redirect you to a page that will help you disable tracking appropriately.
+This isn’t a tool so much as it is a website.
+By visiting it, you’ll be able to see how well your browser can withstand tracking activities.
+If the website finds that your browser isn’t resistant to tracking, then it will redirect you to a page that will help you disable tracking appropriately.